Khawlab23/reason-based-refusal-eval/README.md

 "confabulated."** TF-IDF measures word overlap, not meaning, so a model paraphrasing the same underlying judgment differently each time would also score low here.
-Spot-checking p06 (lowest score), the five reasons are lexically different but thematically consistent — trust and reputation recur, just reworded.
+Spot-checking p06 (lowest score), the five reasons are lexically different but thematically consistent; trust and reputation recur, just reworded.

 ### Running it